foobarmus/sftp2s3/README.rst

 - copy notification_email_sample.txt to notification_email.txt
 - modify notification_email.txt to meet your requirements

-Note that if your AWS account still has SES in sandbox mode (the default) you can only use validated email addresses.
+Note that if your AWS account still has its SES service locked in sandbox mode (the default), you can only use validated email addresses.
 Also note that SES is only available in 3 regions.